Rating (T) for swearing and implied sexual situations.

 For that was the one mystery left after the war: what had happened to Hermione Granger.

-She had been there by Potter's side up through the battle, fighting against evil, searching for horcruxes, helping the wounded.
-She had even been there as well in the immediate aftermath, making statements, cleaning up the world and helping Potter, who had seemed to go a little over the edge after killing the dark lord.
+She had been there by Potter's side up until the battle, fighting against evil, searching for horcruxes, helping the wounded.
+She had even been there in the immediate aftermath, making statements, cleaning up the world and helping Potter, who had seemed to go a little over the edge after killing the Dark Lord.
 Draco had personally thought he was just overworked.

 Then, a week after the Dark Lord went six feet under, she had disappeared out of the blue.
 There was no trace of her anywhere.
-The Wizarding World had gone ballistic, understandably.
+The Wizarding World had gone understandably ballistic.
 Everyone had thought the dark side was dead and gone, never to question the light again.
-But then Hermione Granger, best friend of the chosen one, war heroine, and beacon of hope, disappeared from the face of the planet.
-Potter, using the influence being the boy-who-lived came with, had splashed her face across every wizarding newspaper in the world.
+But then Hermione Granger, best friend of the Chosen One, war heroine, and beacon of hope had disappeared from the face of the planet.
+Potter, using the influence that being The Boy Who Lived came with, had splashed her face across every wizarding newspaper in the world.
 He had sent hundreds looking for her; she was practically his sister after all.

 Weasel King had been similarly distraught.
-After the war he had been helping out the same why Granger had been, but the second the bookworm had disappeared, he had locked himself up.
-He stayed in his pigsty of a house for months before emerging, and when he had emerged, he had been pale, sickly and skinny.
-The disappearance of his bookworm seemed to have sucked the life out of him.
-Potter had been very similar.
-It had taken the two of them years to begin living again.
-Actually, Draco wasn't even sure they had started to live again.
+After the war, he had been helping the same way Granger had, but the second the bookworm disappeared he had locked himself up.
+He stayed in his pigsty of a house for months before emerging and when he finally had, he had been pale, sickly, and skinny.
+Granger's disappearance seemed to have sucked the life out of him.
+Potter had been similar.
+It had taken the two of them years to even begin living again.
+Actually, Draco wasn't sure they ever had.

-They had looked for her endlessly.
+They had searched for her endlessly.
 The whole of society had looked all across the world for her, to no avail.
-Then here the world was, seven years later, no closer to finding her than the day she had disappeared.
+Now here the world was, seven years later, no closer to finding her than the day she had disappeared.

-Eventually, people had begun to forget about Hermione Granger.
+Eventually, people had forgotten about Hermione Granger.
 She had been gone for so long that people did a little double take if her name was mentioned.
-The case was still open, Blaise was the head of it, but there was never any news.
-Hermione Granger was gone, physically and spiritually.
+The case was technically still open.
+Blaise was the head of it, but there was never any news.
+Hermione Granger was gone, physically and in the general consciousness.
 Draco hadn't even really thought about the bookworm in years.

 "Apparently," Blaise replied.
 The elevator had stopped.
 The two of them walked out into the atrium.
-"But I doubt it's real.
+"But I'm pretty skeptical.
 It's been too long.
 I doubt we'll ever find her."